-The National Parks Travel Nurses Love
+The National Parks Travelers Love

 America’s National Parks tell the story of our country.
 They tell the story of our landscapes and what existed in years past.
 Filled with breathtaking mountains, roaring rivers, and the rugged terrains that wildlife call home.
-As our nurses criss-cross the country, many of them have found adventure visiting these unique places.
-In fact, many of our nurses are working to visit every park — and we think that’s a fantastic goal.
+As our travelers criss-cross the country, many of them have found adventure visiting these unique places.
+In fact, many of our travelers are working to visit every park — and we think that’s a fantastic goal.

 - Olympic National Park